stashed/docs/docs/addons/nats/customization/index.md

 ## Customizing Restore Process

-Stash uses `redis-cli` during the restore process.
-In this section, we are going to show how you can pass arguments to the restore process, restore a specific snapshot, run restore job as a specific user, etc.
+In this section, we are going to show how you can overwrite existing streams, restore a specific snapshot, run restore job as a specific user, etc.

 ### Overwrite existing streams